mustafa-moh/chatbot-v2/README.md

 This will shut down all services and remove associated containers.

 ## Deployment

 There are two deployment options:

 - **Standalone deployment:** suitable for small environments like development and staging.
 - **High-availability deployment:** which should be used for production.

 ### Standalone Deployment

 1. Navigate to `deployment/standalone`
 2. Build Frontend: Run `./build-front.sh dev` to build and push the frontend-app image to AWS ECR.
 You can modify the command to use any container registry of your choice.
 3. Build Backend: Run `./build-backend.sh dev` to build and push the frontend-app image to AWS ECR.
 You can modify the command to use any container registry of your choice.
 4. Update the placeholder `{app-image-uri}` in `app-deplyment.yaml`, and `frontend-deployment.yaml` with image uri and tag created on the prev steps for both apps. here is an example of image uri with tag of the frontend app `{aws-account-id}.dkr.ecr.us-east-1.amazonaws.com/chatbot/frontend:latest`
 5. Crete the kubernetes cluster if not exist. or use the following command to create K8S cluster on AWS with the auto mode `eksctl create cluster --name=chatbot --enable-auto-mode`
 6. Review the secrets in the `secrets.yaml` and update all placeholders with actual env variables.
 7. Run `./deploy.sh` command to start provision all required resources.
 8. Finally get available service urls using `kubectl get services -n chatbot-dev`
 9. Note: All K8S resources will be created under namespace `chatbot-dev`, you can manage it from the .yaml files in the `deployment/standalone` folder.

 ### High Availability Deployment

 The high availability setup utilize bitnami Helm charts for building a reliable Redis and Mongo DB clusters, also handling the HPA on the frontend and api apps.

+1. Navigate to `deployment/high-availability`
+2. Build Frontend: Run `./build-front.sh dev` to build and push the frontend-app image to AWS ECR.
+You can modify the command to use any container registry of your choice.
+3. Build Backend: Run `./build-backend.sh dev` to build and push the frontend-app image to AWS ECR.
+You can modify the command to use any container registry of your choice.
+4. Update the placeholder `{app-image-uri}` in `app-deplyment.yaml`, and `frontend-deployment.yaml` with image uri and tag created on the prev steps for both apps. here is an example of image uri with tag of the frontend app `{aws-account-id}.dkr.ecr.us-east-1.amazonaws.com/chatbot/frontend:latest`
+5. Crete the kubernetes cluster if not exist. or use the following command to create K8S cluster on AWS with the auto mode `eksctl create cluster --name=chatbot --enable-auto-mode`
+6. Review the secrets in the `secrets.yaml` and update all placeholders with actual env variables.
+7. Run `./deploy.sh` command to start provision all required resources.
+8. Finally get available service urls using `kubectl get services -n chatbot-prod`
+9. Note: All K8S resources will be created under namespace `chatbot-prod`, you can manage it from the .yaml files in the `deployment/high-availability` folder.

 ## Enhancements

 - Automate assistant creation process in project setup.
+- Create custom Helm chart for ha setup.